chsiva/AWS/readme.md

     4. Only authorized users of this account – Access is isolated to IAM users and roles in this account and AWS service principals because there is a policy that          grants public access.

+ # Cloud Formation
+     Yes, I have used like cloud formation templates before for provisioning services like EC to s3, I am